The 7 Best Cooling Pillows for Night Sweats (Tested)

 EXPERT SCORE

-Coop Sleep Goods took their highly popular adjustable pillow design and integrated aggressive cooling technology to create the Eden Cool+.
-We love adjustable pillows because you can manually add or remove the fill to achieve the exact loft needed for your shoulder width.
+Coop Sleep Goods took their adjustable pillow design and integrated aggressive cooling technology to create the Eden Cool+.
+We prefer adjustable pillows because you manually add or remove the fill to achieve the exact loft needed for your shoulder width.
 The internal fill mixes shredded memory foam with Oomph phase-change material (PCM) and cooling gel capsules.
-More importantly, the outer cover utilizes a specialized fabric designed to continuously draw heat away from the skin.
+The outer cover uses a specialized fabric designed to continuously draw heat away from the skin.
 In our testing, the Eden Cool+ felt instantly cool to the touch and effectively wicked away moisture when we simulated heavy night sweats.

-Adjusting the shredded fill can be messy, and finding your ideal loft requires some trial and error during the first week.
-We also noticed the cooling effect slightly diminishes if you pack the pillow to its absolute maximum capacity.
-Despite that, its combination of customizable orthopedic support and sustained temperature regulation makes it our top recommendation for side sleepers who need firm, breathable neck support.
+After 6 weeks of daily use, the shredded fill maintained its loft without clumping.
+Adjusting the shredded fill gets messy, and finding your ideal loft requires trial and error during the first week.
+We also noticed the cooling effect slightly diminishes if you pack the pillow to its absolute maximum capacity, as it restricts internal airflow.

 3. Tempur-Pedic TEMPUR-Cloud Breeze Dual Cooling